 ” Image credit: SGA The test case sees two proposed buildings that create an “experiential research community” while being designed along three pillars of sustainability, resiliency, and construction efficiency.

 Architizer's 13th A+Awards features a suite of sustainability-focused categories that recognizing designers that are building a green industry — and a better future.
-Looking back at all the winners in Sustainability categories, alongside the finalists and shortlisted projects, a few things jump out.
+This means more than just checking off boxes for functionality; it means creating environments where people feel genuinely cared for and supported.

 We organize all of the trending information in your field so you don't have to.
 Join 59,000+ users and stay up to date on the latest articles your peers are reading.